We are collectors on the beach.

 “On the Beach with My Daughter” © Robin Blackburn McBride

-This poem and an accompanying analysis appear in Elana Wolff’s book, Implicate Me: Short Essays on Reading Contemporary Poems (Guernica, 2010).
+This poem and an accompanying thoughts appear in Elana Wolff’s book, Implicate Me: Short Essays on Reading Contemporary Poems (Guernica, 2010).